huiishan99/nwpu-undergraduate-thesis/README.md

+My graduation thesis focuses on the development of a digital twin system for four-rotor UAV formation.
+The main functions are formation generation, digital twin environment setting, formation flight control, remote communication control, etc.

 Originally done with Unity, it was eventually changed to UnrealEngine due to incompatibility issues.

 Here are some web references about how do I complete my undergraduate thesis.